 To see what is living in the water column, above the seabed as well as on and in the seabed.
 Whilst diving can provide us with a direct view of the visible animals and plants growing on the seabed, it is a specialist and very time consuming activity that can only be used in relatively shallow water (say 0-30m).
 Diving is used if the scientific objectives gained from a ‘diver’s eye view’ justify the time and cost involved.
-For routine, or in places where diving is inappropriate, trawls nets and grabs can provide the samples we need to see what is living in the and where it can be found.
+For routine sampling, or sampling in places where diving is inappropriate, trawls nets and grabs can provide the samples we need to see what is living in the ocean and where it can be found.

-A beam, as the name implies, is a where the mouth is held open by a metal beam.
-The beam is mounted on heads or skids, one at each side of the net.
+A beam trawl, as the name implies, is a trawl where the mouth is held open by a metal beam.
+The beam is mounted on trawl heads or skids, one at each side of the net.
 The skids slide across the sea bed dragging the ground rope and net behind.
 The ground rope runs in an arc behind the skids and has weights attached, to hold it down against the seabed and agitate the fish, which hopefully attempt to swim away and get caught in the net.
 Commercially this gear is used primarily for flatfish.
 Several lengths of tickler chains will often be used ahead of the ground rope to raise fish which may otherwise be over-run.

-Byat different times of year we can measure growth of individuals within a population, by tagging and re-catching fish we can estimate population size, growth rates and also discover how far the fish travel away from their original point of capture.
+By sampling at different times of year we can measure growth of individuals within a population, by tagging and re-catching fish we can estimate population size, growth rates and also discover how far the fish travel away from their original point of capture.
 We can also look at detailed aspects of the fish’s life cycle, when they reproduce and what they feed on, to give us a better understanding of the way the sea supports its fish populations.

 These allow us to discover what is living in the seabed by ‘grabbing’ a chunk of the mud and bringing it up to the surface.
 We often use a Van Veen grab (named after its inventor) which works well in mud.
 On